topesoul/project1/README.md

 ### Structure

+I thought extensively about what text content to use while still keeping a minimalistic design, for this I employed some inspiration from my blogs and media publications to synthesize an artistic narrative, feel and overall experience.

 The website's structure is designed to guide users effortlessly from one section to the next, providing a comprehensive overview of TSoul's offerings.
 Clear, logical navigation ensures that users can find the information they are looking for with ease.
+TSoul project is organized into sections that correspond to the main features, such as home, music, services, and contact.
+The user can choose to navigate between the sections using the navigation bar or the footer.
+The user can also interact with the site by streaming music, watching videos, filling out the contact form, or following the social media links.

 ---

 ### Skeleton

 Employing a minimalist design philosophy, the skeleton of the site is clean and user-focused.
 Attention is centered on content and interactions, with a layout that is both aesthetically pleasing and highly functional.

+The site uses a grid-based layout that adapts to different screen sizes and devices.
+The navigation bar is fixed at the top and collapses into a hamburger menu on smaller screens.
+The footer contains the social media links and the logo.
+The product uses visual cues such as icons, buttons, and headings to guide the user.

 Below is a link to the initial draft of the wireframes I created for the project and an initial conceptual idea of how everything would be structured and how everything would respond on different devices.